luukhd2/VLC-player-with-generated-captions/README.md

 # VLC player with generated captions

-A python .mp4 player that automatically transcribes subtitles and translation for these subtitles while watching a video.
+A python .mp4 player that automatically transcribes subtitles and translations for these subtitles while watching a video.

 ![alt text](./showcase.png)

-Uses whisper to transcribe and googletrans to translate.
-Uses python-vlc to create the player.
+Uses whisper to transcribe, googletrans to translate, python-vlc to create the player.
 Supports 100+ languages (both as input and translation target).

 I personally use it to practice languages after downloading the .mp4 of a show I like.
 Hope you enjoy!